-This clause specifies the minimum quality of the data of a Recording Unit as required for data interchange.
-The quality shall be measured on the Reference Drive as defined in clause 9 and annex D.
+This Clause specifies the minimum quality of the data of a Recording Unit as required for data interchange.
+The quality shall be measured on the Reference Drive as defined in Clause 9 and Annex E.

 A byte error occurs when one or more bits in a byte have a wrong value, as detected by the ECC and/or EDC circuits.